okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/wfconnector/submit.md

 * **Version**: Select the version of Workflows connector you want to submit.

-The list of available connectors and the associated versions are based on the Workflows Connector Builder environment from the org associated with your user credential.
+The list of available connectors and the associated versions are based on the Workflows Connector Builder environment from the org associated with your user credentials.

 #### Validation